Travel guide

 Excursions and island hopping

 Few travelers stay only in Athens.
 Classic excursions (Cape Sounion with its Temple of Poseidon, Delphi, the Corinth Canal) and quick ferry trips to Aegina, Hydra, or Poros are part of the plan.
-This is where buying the country-wide eSIM, not an urban one, makes a difference.
+This is where buying a country-wide eSIM, not just an urban one, makes all the difference.

-On the ferry, you'll have coverage while near the coast and in ports; the signal is lost on the open sea, which is normal for any crossing.
-On road excursions, coverage is good in towns and major archaeological sites.
-With active data, you can book skip-the-line tickets, follow the route, and share your location with the group.
-If there are several of you and only one has a plan, you can share the connection using your phone's hotspot on day trips.
+On the ferry, you'll have coverage while near the coast and in ports; on the open sea, the signal is lost, which is normal for any sea crossing.
+On road excursions, coverage is good in towns and main archaeological sites.
+With active data, you can book tickets without queues, follow your route, and share your location with the group.
+If there are several of you and only one has a plan, you can share the connection with your phone's hotspot on day trips.

 Activating your Greece eSIM is one of the easiest parts of your trip.
 The process, in summary, is this:

-1. Purchase the plan online before leaving and receive the QR code by email.
+1. Buy the plan online before leaving and receive the QR code by email.

 2. Scan the QR code from your phone settings, using your home Wi-Fi.

-3. Keep the eSIM on standby: don't activate it yet to avoid wasting days.
+3. Leave the eSIM on standby: don't activate it yet to avoid using up days.

 4. Upon landing in Athens, activate the eSIM data with a tap.

-5. Check that the Greek network appears and voilà: internet in a minute.
+5. Check that the Greek network appears and you're good to go: internet in a minute.

-If it's your first eSIM, the detailed step-by-step guide is in how to install an eSIM.
-A traveler's tip: install it calmly at home, not at the airport in a rush, and keep the confirmation email until the end of your trip in case you need to top up.
+If this is your first eSIM, the detailed step-by-step is in how to install an eSIM.
+A traveler's tip: do the installation calmly at home, not at the airport in a rush, and keep the confirmation email until the end of your trip in case you need to top up.

-Greece is in the European Union, so your Spanish plan should work for roaming "like at home"... but with fine print.
-Most plans include a fairly strict data limit for roaming, and once you exceed it, you start getting charged per megabyte or your speed is reduced.
+Greece is in the European Union, so your Spanish tariff should work in roaming "like at home"... but with fine print.
+Most tariffs include a fairly strict data limit for roaming, and exceeding it will result in charges per megabyte or reduced speed.
 For a getaway with lots of photos and maps, that limit quickly falls short.

-The Greece eSIM gives you a generous data allowance at a fixed price, without surprises or throttled speeds.
+The Greece eSIM gives you a generous data volume at a fixed price, without surprises or throttled speeds.
 It doesn't replace your SIM: you use it for data and keep your Spanish number for calls.
-If you want to understand when each option is best, the comparison of eSIM versus roaming explains it with examples.
-With your Greece eSIM ready before you fly, your Athens getaway starts with internet from the baggage claim carousel.
+If you want to understand when each option is best, the comparison of eSIM vs roaming explains it with examples.
+With your Greece eSIM ready before you fly, your Athens getaway starts with internet from the baggage claim.

 Is there an eSIM just for Athens?

-Not as such: you buy the Greece eSIM, which covers Athens, Attica, and the entire country.
-This is the most practical option, as almost no one visits Athens without taking an excursion or quick trip to an island.
+Not as such: you buy the eSIM for Greece, which covers Athens, Attica, and the entire country.
+It's the most practical option, as almost no one visits Athens without taking an excursion or hopping to an island.
 The price per gigabyte is usually the same or better than an urban plan.

 Will I have internet as soon as I land at Athens airport?

-Yes, if you installed and set your eSIM to standby before leaving your home country.
-Upon landing, you activate it with a tap, and it automatically connects to the Greek network in a minute, without having to find a counter or rely on airport Wi-Fi to hail a taxi or open a map.
+Yes, if you installed and kept the eSIM on standby before leaving your home country.
+Upon landing, you activate it with a tap, and it connects automatically to the Greek network in a minute, without needing to find a counter or rely on airport Wi-Fi to order a taxi or open the map.

-Is there coverage on the Acropolis and the metro?
+Is there coverage on the Acropolis and the subway?

 Yes.
-The Acropolis is surrounded by the city and has good signal for sharing photos and checking schedules.
-The Athens Metro has coverage in most stations and platforms; it only drops in the tunnels, as in any metro, and recovers upon reaching the next stop.
+The Acropolis is surrounded by the city and has a good signal for sharing photos and checking schedules.
+The Athens Metro has coverage in most stations and on platforms; it only drops in the tunnels, as in any subway, and recovers when you reach the station.

 How many GB do I need for a weekend in Athens?

-Between 1 and 3 GB will cover a city weekend with maps, social media, some photos, and messaging.
-If you're staying four or five days and taking an excursion, aim for 3-5 GB.
+Between 1 and 3 GB covers a city weekend with maps, social media, some photos, and messaging.
+If you're going for four or five days and doing an excursion, aim for 3-5 GB.
 Only if you upload video daily would an 8-10 GB plan be advisable.

-Will my Spanish plan work for roaming in Greece?
+Will my Spanish roaming plan work in Greece?

 It works because Greece is in the EU, but with a roaming data limit that usually falls short.
-Exceeding it will incur extra charges or reduced speeds.
-A Greece eSIM provides ample data at a fixed price, and you keep your number for calls.
+Exceeding it results in extra charges or reduced speed.
+A Greece eSIM gives you ample data at a fixed price, and you keep your number for calls.

 Conclusion

-For Athens, the strategy is clear: buy the Greece eSIM (not an urban one), install it at home, and you'll have internet from the airport, on the Acropolis, on the metro, and on your excursions to Attica or the islands.
-A 3-5 GB plan covers the average city break and saves you from your plan's roaming limits.
+For Athens, the strategy is clear: buy the Greece eSIM (not an urban one), install it at home, and you'll have internet from the airport, on the Acropolis, in the subway, and on your excursions to Attica or the islands.
+A 3-5 GB plan covers the average getaway and saves you from your plan's roaming limits.
 Prepare your Greece eSIM before you fly and enjoy Athens connected from the first minute.

 Marc González Sáez